 3. Cape Cod house style – 1700s to 1800s

 Seen by many as one of the most archetypal of all American house styles, Cape Cod style is all about simplicity, practicality and symmetry – all of which, in many people’s eyes, just so happen to align to create one of the most aesthetically pleasing house styles around.

 Often seen as a form of colonial house style due to its links to British colonists, this style’s distinguishing features include:

-- One or one-and-a-half storey design (the extra half storey was a later addition)
+- One or one-and-a-half story design (the extra half story was a later addition);

 This style of architecture was the initiative of British colonists arriving in Cape Cod, Massachusetts during the 17th century.
 They were modelled on the simple half-timbered houses that the British settlers had left behind in their homeland.

 The style soon spread to other small towns in New England and lasted well into the mid-1800s.

 4. Georgian house style – 1714 to 1800s